one-luke/one-luke.github.io/docs/customization.md

 #### 4.1 Basic customization
 Changing the theme is a great first step in making the Linux experience custom.
 Updating the theme includes changing the system style, accent color, and/or the background image.
 To update the theme:

-1. Open the [Activities Overview](https://help.ubuntu.com/stable/ubuntu-help/shell-introduction.html.en#activities) by moving the mouse to the top left corner or by pressing the <kbd>Super</kbd> key
+Open the [Activities Overview](https://help.ubuntu.com/stable/ubuntu-help/shell-introduction.html.en#activities) by moving the mouse to the top left corner or by pressing the <kbd>Super</kbd> key.
-!!! info
 Depending on specific keyboard, the <kbd>Super</kbd> might be different, but on most keyboards, it is mapped to the <kbd>Windows</kbd> key.
-2. In the text box, type "Appearance".
+In the text box, type "Appearance".
 Then select the first result.

 This opens the Appearance menu in settings.